tientrader/Multi-Vendor-E-commerce-Marketplace/README.md

   - **Circuit Breaker:** Prevents requests to unavailable services, maintaining system stability.
   - **Retry Mechanism:** Automatically retries failed requests, enhancing reliability.
   - **Time Limiter:** Sets a maximum allowable time for requests, ensuring quick failure responses if a service is slow or unresponsive, thereby enhancing overall system responsiveness.

----

-## 💡 Key Contributions

-- **Identity & Access Control:** Integrated **Keycloak** with **Spring Security** to enable **Single Sign-On (SSO)**, social login (**Google**, **Facebook**, **GitHub**), email verification, and password recovery/reset for a seamless user experience.
-Leveraged the **Argon2** algorithm for secure password hashing and implemented **RBAC** with **JWT** for access management.
-Enhanced account security with **OAuth 2.0** and **OpenID Connect**, ensuring secure login, logout, and user session management.

-- **Asynchronous Processing & Data Efficiency:** Achieved a 95% reduction in response times through asynchronous processing with **Kafka** and **CompletableFuture**, simplifying service communication with **OpenFeign**.
-Enhanced data transfer efficiency by 90% through **Gzip**, reducing payload sizes.

-- **Service Discovery & Traffic Management:** Optimized **API Gateway** performance by implementing non-blocking **JWT** decoding and authentication filtering using **Reactive Programming** with **Spring Cloud Gateway**.
-Implemented centralized configuration with **Config Server**, integrated **Eureka** for service discovery, and used load balancing for traffic distribution.

-- **Data Management & Optimization:** Integrated **AWS S3** for secure, scalable, and cost-effective media file storage with high availability and durability.
-Used **Redis** for caching to boost data access speeds and reduce database load by 70% for frequently accessed data.
-Employed **MongoDB** for unstructured data storage and **MySQL** for ACID compliance in critical transactions.

-- **Resilience & Monitoring:** Achieved 99.9% uptime by implementing **Resilience4j** to enhance system resilience with features like circuit breakers, retries, fallbacks, and timeouts.
-Enabled real-time monitoring with **Prometheus** and **Grafana**, improving issue detection.
-Streamlined troubleshooting with centralized logging via **Loki** and request tracing with **Zipkin**.

-- **Payment Integration & Automation:** Reduced manual intervention by 90% by implementing **Stripe** to handle one-time and recurring subscription payments, with instant charge capabilities.
-Utilized webhooks for real-time transaction updates, ensuring accurate, automated payment statuses and providing a seamless user experience.

----

-## 🏁 Conclusion

-**Multi-Vendor E-commerce Marketplace** exemplifies cutting-edge software architecture, combining scalability, reliability, and high security to meet the evolving demands of a modern digital marketplace.
-Through a microservices-driven approach, the platform not only delivers seamless interactions and rapid responsiveness but also positions itself for future growth and innovation.
-This architecture underlines a commitment to delivering best-in-class solutions, enhancing user experiences, and facilitating robust, secure e-commerce operations in a rapidly expanding online marketplace.